Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Discussion and Implications

-\paragraph{Inconsistences} The work carried out to develop our taxonomy highlighted significant inconsistencies between existing taxonomies in the literature.
+\paragraph{Inconsistences} The work to develop our taxonomy highlighted significant inconsistencies across existing taxonomies in the literature.
 These inconsistencies arise from differences in the categories used, depending on what each taxonomy considers relevant, as well as in how vulnerabilities are assigned to categories and how alternative names or synonyms for the same vulnerability are grouped.

-For instance, OpenSCV~\citeA{vidal2024openscv} sometimes assigns the same synonym to multiple distinct vulnerabilities.
-A clear example is the term \textit{Unsafe Type Inference}, which appears as an alternative name for \textit{5.6.4 Missing Type in Variable Declaration} and \textit{5.6.6 Wrong Type of Function}, even though they are treated as separate entries in the taxonomy.
+For instance, in at least four cases (Unsafe Type Inference, Unexpected Ether Balance, External Library Calling, Insufficient Gas Griefing), OpenSCV~\citeA{vidal2024openscv} assigns the same synonym to multiple distinct vulnerabilities.
+A clear example is the term \textit{External Library Calling}, which appears as an alternative name for \textit{1.7.2 Unsafe External Library Call} and \textit{5.14 Use of Malicious Libraries}, even though they are treated as separate entries in two different categories of the taxonomy.
 Similarly, \textit{6.1.3 Improper Locking} and \textit{1.4 Improper Locking During External Calls} are placed under different categories despite sharing the alternative name \textit{Unexpected Ether Balance}.
-These examples illustrate a core issue when consulting a taxonomy, especially when starting from alternative names.
+These examples illustrate a core issue that arises when consulting a taxonomy, particularly when starting from alternative names.
+Let us say that a vulnerability detector finds the Unexpected Ether Balance vulnerability.
 For an auditor, it becomes unclear which vulnerability is actually being referenced.
-This can lead to multiple entries, sometimes in different categories, with different root causes and impacts.
-Our taxonomy addresses these challenges by aiming to unify and clarify the way vulnerabilities are categorized and named.
+This can result in multiple entries, sometimes in different categories, with other root causes and impacts.
+Our taxonomy addresses these challenges by aiming to unify and clarify the categorization and naming of vulnerabilities.
 A key focus of our work has been aggregating alternative names and synonyms used in the literature to refer to the same vulnerability.
-This approach reduces ambiguity and confusion and improves the overall usability of the taxonomy.
+This approach reduces ambiguity and confusion, thereby improving the overall usability of the taxonomy.
+Furthermore, each category in our taxonomy represents the root cause of the vulnerability, enabling auditors to identify where the vulnerability may lie quickly.